 But don’t assume that promotions and marketing mean expensive advertising and PR campaigns.
 Your daycare services still might be a unique and specialized idea, even if you had the budget for a massive campaign.
 Promotions can be launched at a grassroots level, ensuring parents that you’re not some faceless chain operating thousands of locations nationwide, but simply one person with one purpose: caring directly for children.

 Because isn’t that what it’s all about?
 Here is how to promote a childcare center.

 1. Review Your Neighborhood

 You’ll probably find you have a stronger chance of finding interested parents in your immediate neighborhood as opposed to several towns for the sake of convenience.
+This plays a crucial role in how to promote a childcare center.
 Take note of where they might gather, shop and socialize.
-Sites that compile statistics on trends in neighborhood population, such as City Data, can be an invaluable guide in your research.
+Sites that compile statistics on trends in neighborhood population, such as City-Data, can be an invaluable guide in your research.

 2. Review Your Competition

 Remember just because there are large daycare facilities nearby, doesn’t necessarily mean parents will be flocking to them.
 Actually, it’s frequently the opposite.
 Many parents prefer to leave their children with smaller daycare services because they prefer the more personal and specialized care small childcare providers can offer.

 Competitor analysis plays an important part in how to promote a childcare center.
 That doesn’t mean you won’t have competitors, however (we hate to use that term)!
 What are they offering that’s unique?
 What sets them apart?
 Review sites, such as Angie’s List and even Yelp! can be particularly helpful.